jerryagenyi/naija-news-hub/docs/pm/prd.md

 ### 1.1 Project Overview
 * Project Name: NaijaNewsHub (Crawl4AI)
 * Simple Descriptor: Nigerian News Aggregation & Analysis Platform (Crawl4AI Integration)
 * Purpose: To build a robust, adaptable, and scalable system for aggregating news content from a diverse range of Nigerian online news sources, leveraging Crawl4AI for efficient web scraping, enabling data-driven research and analysis.
+The primary purpose of this platform is to collect news articles that will be vectorized and used to train an LLM for a chat interface, not for direct browsing by end users.
-* Target Audience: Researchers, analysts, journalists, and users seeking access to a consolidated source of Nigerian news.
+* Target Audience: Researchers, analysts, journalists, and users seeking access to a consolidated source of Nigerian news for research and analysis purposes.

 ### 1.2 Scope
 The project will create a system capable of: